Prinos asprellus Hook. & Arn.

 ].
 A decoction is used in the treatment of high fever in colds, laryngitis, acute tonsillitis and traumatic injuries[

-].
-It is also applied externally to boils and abscesses[
+The root is applied externally to treat boils and abscesses[

-The leaf is used in the treatment of gonorrhoea and snakebite[
+The leaves are used in the treatment of gonorrhoea and snakebite[

 Seed - best sown as soon as it is ripe in the autumn in a cold frame.
 It can take 18 months to germinate.
 Stored seed generally requires two winters and a summer before it will germinate and should be sown as soon as possible in a cold frame.
 Scarification, followed by a warm stratification and then a cold stratification may speed up the germination time[